China International Aviation & Aerospace Exhibition: 6th edition (2006)

-2008
+7th edition (2008)

 The seventh Airshow China was held from 4 to 9 November 2008.
-Some 4 billion U.S. dollars worth of deals were signed at the six-day event, including one involving Commercial Aircraft Corp. of China (COMAC) selling 25 ARJ21-700 regional jets to GE Commercial Aviation Services of the United States (first delivery by 2013).
+Some 4 billion U.S. dollars' worth of deals were signed at the six-day event, including one involving Commercial Aircraft Corp. of China (COMAC) selling 25 ARJ21-700 regional jets to GE Commercial Aviation Services of the United States (first delivery by 2013).
 Additionally, the Chengdu J-10 and Xi'an JH-7A both made their first public appearances.
 Other performances included: